Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 Comprehensive Seasonal Packing Lists

-Spring Essentials (March–May): Lightweight sweaters and cardigans, water-resistant or waterproof jacket, long pants and jeans, one pair shorts for warm days, closed-toe comfortable walking shoes, umbrella, sunscreen, sunglasses, light scarf.
-Layers are essential; mid-day warmth frequently transitions to cool evenings.
+Spring Essentials (March–May): Lightweight sweaters and cardigans, a water-resistant or waterproof jacket, long trousers and jeans, one pair of shorts for the warm days, closed-toe comfortable walking shoes, an umbrella, sunscreen, sunglasses, a light scarf.
+Layers are the whole game; mid-day warmth slides into cool evenings constantly.

-Summer Essentials (June–August): Lightweight, breathable clothing (cotton, linen), shorter pants and shorts, lightweight sandals and closed-toe shoes, high-SPF sunscreen (30+), wide-brimmed hat, sunglasses, lightweight scarf (for religious sites and over-aggressive air conditioning), one sweater for cool evenings and air-conditioned museums, minimal jewelry (theft concerns).
-Avoid very short shorts and revealing tops out of respect; save beachwear for actual beaches.
+Summer Essentials (June–August): Lightweight, breathable clothing (cotton, linen), shorter trousers and shorts, lightweight sandals and one pair of closed-toe shoes, high-SPF sunscreen (30+), a wide-brimmed hat, sunglasses, a lightweight scarf (for religious sites and over-aggressive air conditioning), one sweater for cool evenings and chilly museums, and minimal jewelry (theft is a real concern).
+Skip the very short shorts and revealing tops out of respect, and save the beachwear for an actual beach.

-Autumn Essentials (September–November): Lightweight sweaters and medium-weight cardigan or blazer, water-resistant jacket, long pants and jeans, closed-toe walking shoes, warm scarf, umbrella, long-sleeve shirts, sunscreen (September sun remains strong), gloves and hat (late October and November).
-Layers work throughout the season; morning cold often transitions to pleasant afternoons.
+Autumn Essentials (September–November): Lightweight sweaters plus a medium-weight cardigan or blazer, a water-resistant jacket, long trousers and jeans, closed-toe walking shoes, a warm scarf, an umbrella, long-sleeve shirts, sunscreen (September sun is still strong), and gloves and a hat for late October and November.
+Layers carry you through the whole season, since cold mornings give way to pleasant afternoons.

-Winter Essentials (December–February): Heavy winter coat, multiple sweaters, thermal layers underneath, warm pants (jeans work well), closed-toe waterproof boots with good traction, warm hat, substantial scarf, gloves, hand warmers, thick socks, moisturizer and lip balm (winter dryness), sunscreen (snow reflects UV rays).
-Multiple layers are essential; buildings can be warm while streets are freezing cold.
+Winter Essentials (December–February): A heavy winter coat, several sweaters, thermal layers underneath, warm trousers (jeans work well), closed-toe waterproof boots with good traction, a warm hat, a substantial scarf, gloves, hand warmers, thick socks, moisturizer and lip balm (winter is dry), and sunscreen (snow reflects UV).
+Layering is everything, because buildings can be toasty while the streets are freezing.

 Year-Round Essentials for Any Season